Dale Hausner and Samuel Dieteman: Capture

-Tips identified Hausner and Dieteman as suspects on July 31, 2006.
-The most important tip came from Ron Horton, a friend of Dieteman, who said Dieteman had confessed to involvement in the shootings while drinking.
-Horton was at first uncertain whether Dieteman's confession was serious, but went to police after the shooting death of Robin Blasnek, which he said "affected me quite a bit" due to a belief Horton might have prevented her death had he contacted police earlier.
+Hausner and Dieteman were initially identified as suspects on July 31, 2006.
+The most important tip came from Ron Horton, a friend of Dieteman, who said Dieteman had confessed to being involved with the shootings while drinking.
+Horton was at first uncertain whether Dieteman's confession was serious.
+Horton went to police after the shooting death of Robin Blasnek, which he said "affected me quite a bit" due to a belief Horton might have prevented her death had he contacted police earlier.

 On August 3, 2006, police arrested both suspects outside of their apartment in Mesa.
-On the morning of August 4, 2006, Phoenix police announced that two arrests had been made in connection with the serial shooter.
-Authorities said they also linked Hausner and Dieteman to two arson fires at Wal-Mart stores on June 8 in Glendale, Arizona, started 45 minutes apart from each other that caused approximately $7 to $10 million in damages.
+On the morning of August 4, 2006, Phoenix police announced that two arrests had been made in connection with the serial shootings.
+Authorities also linked Hausner and Dieteman to two arson fires at Wal-Mart stores on June 8 in Glendale, Arizona, started 45 minutes apart from each other, that caused approximately $7 to $10 million in damages.

 A few weeks prior to his capture, Hausner interviewed former Heavyweight boxing champion Mike Tyson as part of his sports journalism job.
 Police questioned Tyson regarding his brief meeting with Hausner, and the boxer later described Hausner as "...a small guy, but a nice guy."

 Trial

-Hausner was charged with 88 crimes in 5 different indictments attributed to the serial shooter investigation, including 8 murders, 18 attempted murders, 17 aggravated assaults, 26 drive-by shootings, 4 firearms charges, 10 cruelty to animals charges and 2 arson of an occupied structure charges.
+Hausner was charged with 88 crimes in 5 different indictments attributed to the serial shooter investigation, including 8 murders, 18 attempted murders, 17 aggravated assaults, 26 drive-by shootings, 4 firearms charges, 10 animal cruelty charges and 2 arson of an occupied structure charges.
 Hausner was convicted on 6 of 8 murders, and 80 charges overall on March 13, 2009.

-Hausner's former roommate, Samuel Dieteman, has pleaded guilty to two murders, plus conspiracy to commit some of the other related murders.
-Dieteman received a sentence of life without parole.
+Hausner's former roommate, Samuel Dieteman, pleaded guilty to two murders, plus conspiracy to commit several others.
+In July 2009, Dieteman received a sentence of life without parole.

 On March 27, 2009, Hausner was sentenced to six death sentences.
 Hausner had instructed his attorneys not to oppose a death sentence, saying his execution would help the victims' families heal.
 After a mandatory appeal, Hausner waived further appeals and requested to be put to death "as soon as possible."

-During Hausner's half-hour statement to the jury before sentencing, he apologized to several people including his family and compared himself to Charles Manson.
+During Hausner's half-hour statement to the jury before sentencing, he apologized to several people, including his family, and compared himself to Charles Manson.

 On June 19, 2013, Hausner was found unresponsive in his cell and died later that day.
 His autopsy revealed no physical trauma.
-The medical examiner determined that he had killed himself with an overdose of an anti-depressant.
+The medical examiner determined that he had killed himself by overdosing on an anti-depressant.

 Suspected victims

-Although Hausner was convicted for murdering six people, he is suspected to have killed two more people in 2005:
+Although Hausner was convicted of murdering six people, he is suspected to have killed two more people in 2005:

-Tony Mendez (39) was shot to death on May 17, 2005.
+Tony Mendez (39), shot to death on May 17, 2005.

-Reginald Remillard (56) was shot to death on May 24, 2005.
+Reginald Remillard (56), was shot to death on May 24, 2005.